Skip to contents

 Vector or simple integer code indicating the successful completion of the optimization/fit.
 In the case of "levenmarq" method, the vector elements coincide with the sum of residual squares at each iteration.
 If the optim.method = "pswarm" is applied, one of the following codes can be returned: 0: algorithm terminated by reaching the absolute tolerance, 1: maximum number of function evaluations reached, 2: maximum number of iterations reached, 3: maximum number of restarts reached, 4: maximum number of iterations without improvement reached.
 For all the other remaining methods (coming from {nloptr} package), the integers have to be positive to indicate the successful convergence.

-2. If output.list.final = TRUE, the function exclusively returns list with the two components, which will be applied for the more complex optimization/fitting (which is currently under development).
+2. If output.list.forFitSp = TRUE, the function exclusively returns list with the two components, which will be applied for the more complex optimization/fitting (currently under development).

 params

-Vector, corresponding to the best fitting (optimized) parameters (related to the optim.params.init argument, see also list above) + minimum sum of the residual squares, after the (final) optim.method procedure.
+Vector, corresponding to the best fitting (optimized) parameters (related to the optim.params.init argument, see also list above) + minimum sum of residual squares + standard deviation of the residuals, after the (final) optim.method procedure.

 Note